COVID-19 Death Tied to Sturgis Rally Reported in Minnesota

 The Washington Post first reported the death.

-For 10 days in August, the rally created a travel hub in western South Dakota comparable to a major U.S. city, according to an analysis of anonymous cellphone data from Camber Systems, a firm that aggregates cellphone activity for health researchers.
-The researches found that 61% of all the counties in the U.S. have been visited by someone who attended Sturgis.
+For 10 days in August, the rally creates a travel hub in western South Dakota comparable to a major U.S. city, according to an analysis of anonymous cellphone data from Camber Systems, a firm that aggregates cellphone activity for health researchers.
+The research found that 61% of all counties in the U.S. have been visited by someone who attended Sturgis this summer.

+Health officials in Wisconsin and New Jersey reported that one person in each of those states has been hospitalized with the coronavirus after attending Sturgis.

+Elizabeth Goodsitt, a spokeswoman for the Wisconsin Department of Health Services, said some of the 23 people from Wisconsin who tested positive after the rally mentioned other places where they may have been exposed.

+“We can’t say that Sturgis was or was not the cause of these cases,” Goodsitt said.

+Tracking possible infections among riders who moved between bars, campgrounds and rock shows then scattered across the country is a nearly impossible task for health officials.

-South Dakota has seen the bulk of cases tied to the rally, with the Department of Health reporting 105 tied to the rally.
-The city of Sturgis made coronavirus tests available to residents and city employees after the rally in an attempt to uncover people who had infections but no symptoms.
+The South Dakota Department of Health has reported 105 confirmed new cases tied to the rally.
+The city of Sturgis made coronavirus tests available to residents and city employees after the rally in an attempt to uncover those who were infected but had no symptoms.

-The state has experienced a surge in cases in recent weeks, currently ranking third in the country for new cases per capita over the past two weeks.
+There's been a surge in infections in South Dakota since the rally; the state ranks third in the country for new cases per capita over the past two weeks.

-Cases among people who attended the rally have been reported in 11 other states, from Washington state to New Jersey.